Posted by Rebecca Blake on February 25, 2015

 Enter your email address below to receive a free PDF booklet: How to Start your Very Own Communication Design Business! written by Lara Kisielewska

 We're looking for the following submissions from Guild members:

--Your professional news for the Spotlight column.
+-Your professional news for the Spotlight column (Guild members only)

-Send all ideas and submissions to:
+Send all print submissions to: